Communication

 Every important internal communication could reach all four approaches with one structural change: write it in four layers.

-Layer 1: The Orange Sky headline.
+Layer 1: The Natural Orange Sky headline.
 One sentence.
 What changed and what to do about it.
 Put this first.
 "Starting April 1, all project status reports move to the new template.
 Template link below."

-Layer 2: The Blue Ocean context.
+Layer 2: The Natural Blue Ocean context.
 Two to three sentences.
 Why this matters for people.
 "We heard from team leads that the current format takes too long and doesn't capture what matters.
 This new template reduces reporting time and gives leadership better visibility into what your team needs."

-Layer 3: The Green Planet strategic frame.
+Layer 3: The Natural Green Planet strategic frame.
 Two to three sentences.
 How this connects to the bigger picture.
 "This change is part of our broader initiative to simplify operations so teams can spend more time on the work that drives our strategy and less time on administrative reporting."

-Layer 4: The Gold Mine details.
+Layer 4: The Natural Gold Mine details.
 Bullet points or an attachment.
 Timeline, specifications, FAQs, resources.
 "Full timeline below.
 Learning sessions on March 25 and 27.
 Questions?
 Contact the project management office."

 The Channel Strategy